Mescaline is a highly underrated psychedelic.

 There are three pure forms of mescaline available — freebase mescaline, mescaline sulfate, and mescaline hydrochloride.

 Mescaline was first synthesized in 1919 by Ernst Späth — a famous Austrian chemist who studied plant extracts.
 Of the 120 compounds Spath and his team discovered, mescaline was, by far, the most impactful.

-In the 1960s and 70s, a man named Andrew Shulgin used mescaline as the starting point to make dozens of other psychoactive substances, including MDMA.
+In the 1960s and 70s, a man named Alexander Shulgin used mescaline as the starting point to make dozens of other psychoactive substances, including MDMA.
 He’s been dubbed “the grandfather of psychedelics” for his role in developing and documenting well over 200 psychoactive substances — many of which were derived from mescaline.